Blank Invoice Excel Template (Table of Contents)

 - Excel Invoice is of great help to the small scale businesses.

-- Make sure you are connected to the internet when you use the built-in invoice templates.
-Because excel has a library of such templates that it can access when you are connected to the internet.
+- Ensure you are connected to the internet when you use the built-in invoice templates because excel has a library of such templates that it can access when connected to the internet.

 - You also can create a custom invoice template of your own.
 Please follow example 2 for the same.